 Kind of a goofy song.
 Tune isn't that catchy, but it repeats the order a few times.

 People seem to have trouble remembering the order of Galatians, Ephesians, Philippians and Colossians.
-Many years ago a Christian friend taught me to remember "Go Eat Popcorn Candy" to remember their order.
+Many years ago a friend taught me to remember "Go Eat Popcorn Candy" to remember their order.
 I put this on social media one day.
 Someone replied he likes "Gentiles Eat Pork Chops" better.
 Ha ha.
 That one makes me laugh!

 Spend some time memorizing the order of the New Testament Books.

-It will be worthwhile.
+It will be a worthwhile endeavor.

 CHALLENGE: DO IT!